 INTRODUCING A LOVEY

 While I collected some loveys and let Otis play with them, I never really created any routine with them until we decided to sleep train him.
-Our program encouraged giving a lovey in the crib so I did a few things to get him acquainted with it before our sleep training started.
+While the AAP says nothing in the crib before age 1, it’s a discussion to have with your pediatrician if that’s right for you.
+Babies safety is #1 so always consult your doctor.
 Every time I breastfed Otis, I would hold the lovey on us so it was a part of our special time together.
 At this point Otis was already fully moving around in his crib so I did not have any concerns about it being a hazard.
 This is a great question for your pediatrician if you are wondering if it’s a good time to introduce something like this.
+Again, remember that not everything works for everyone and it’s important to do what’s right for your family based on your conversations and guidance of your medical team.
 The lovey became something special for him to snuggle and cuddle while he fell asleep and he is obsessed with them now.
 Otis’ favorite lovey is this one from slumberkins.
 They are so incredible soft and easy to machine wash.
 I wanted him to get used to something that was easily replaceable since he would likely get attached to it and we would likely lose it.
 We actually recently lost his yeti lovey at Disneyland but because Disneyland is the happiest and best place on Earth, luckily someone turned it into lost and found and we go it back!
 Talk about a Disney miracle.